-If the respondent violates the Restraining Order, call the police immediately.
+Call the police immediately if the respondent violates the Restraining Order.
 The respondent has just committed a crime.
-Ask the police to have the District Attorney's office review the case for charges, even if no arrest is made.
+Ask the police to have the District Attorney's office review the case for charges even if no arrest is made.
 If the respondent is on probation or parole, give a copy of the Restraining Order to the parole agent and report any violations.
-To find out who their probation agent is, call the Department of Corrections Central Records at (608) 240-3750 and provide the person's name or birthday.
+You can find out who their probation agent is by calling the Department of Corrections Central Records at (608) 240-3750 and providing the person's name or birthday.